Riohacha: Transportation

 Riohacha has one airport, the Almirante Padilla Airport.
 It serves airlines covering the route to and from the Colombian capital city Bogotá, the near cities of Valledupar and Santa Marta, and the Caribbean resort island of Aruba.
 In September 2016 the low-cost carrier Easy Fly initiated service between Riohacha and Barranquilla.

 Climate

-Riohacha, owing to the rain shadow of the Sierra Nevada de Santa Marta, has a semi-arid climate (Köppen BSh), which owing to the extremely torrid temperatures is not that far above an arid climate despite receiving as much as 746 mm of rainfall per year.
-This rain falls almost exclusively in May and between August and November, and for the rest of the year there are a mere thirteen wet days out of 212 in an average year.
+Riohacha, owing to the rain shadow of the Sierra Nevada de Santa Marta, has a semi-arid climate (Köppen BSh), being too dry to be considered as a tropical savanna climate or a humid subtropical climate which owing to the extremely torrid temperatures is not that far above an arid climate despite receiving as much as 746 mm of rainfall per year.
+In stark contrast to temperate climates with even less rainfall that maintain lush environments, the hot temperatures cause a steppe-like environment.
+The rain falls almost exclusively in May and between August and November, and for the rest of the year there are a mere thirteen wet days out of 212 in an average year.
 Despite the lack of rainfall, humidity is high year round and adds to the uncomfortable heat.